Property tax relief passes Texas House and Senate

 Next

-Legislative Alert Update!
+Legislative Update!
 SB2: Property Tax Agreement Passes both Senate and House